andrei572/samples/analytics.md

 To create an index:

-1. Like with other Services API interfaces, start by accessing the IIndexManager interface through a client proxy to the Services API and instantiating an IndexManager object.
+1. Like with other Services API interfaces, start by accessing the `IIndexManager` interface through a client proxy to the Services API and instantiating an `IndexManager` object.
 How you build the client proxy depends on how you plan to use it.
-If you plan to use it in a custom page, event handler, or agent, you use API Helpers:
+If you plan to use it in a custom page, event handler, or agent, use API Helpers:

     ```csharp
     Relativity.Services.Analytics.IIndexManager indexManager = this.Helper.GetServicesManager().CreateProxy<Relativity.Services.Analytics.IIndexManager>(ExecutionIdentity.System);
     ```

-    Otherwise, instantiate the IndexManager object using the ServiceFactory class:
+    Otherwise, instantiate the `IndexManager` object using the `ServiceFactory` class:

     ```csharp
     String restServerAddress = "http://localhost/relativity.rest/api";